-Source Statement of changes in equity for the year ended 30 June 2022 Effects of retrospective applications or retrospective restatements P AASB 101.106(b) The statement of changes in equity shall include, for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108.
-Analysis of other comprehensive income by item P AASB 101.106A For each component of equity an entity shall present, either in the statement of changes in equity or in the notes, an analysis of other comprehensive income by item (see paragraph 106(d)(ii) of AASB 101).
+Source Statement of changes in equity for the year ended 30 June 2023 - Identification of the financial statements AASB 101.10 An entity may use titles for the financial statements other than those used in the standard.
+Effects of retrospective applications or retrospective restatements AASB 101.106(b) The statement of changes in equity shall include, for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108.
+Analysis of other comprehensive income by item AASB 101.106A For each component of equity an entity shall present, either in the statement of changes in equity or in the notes, an analysis of other comprehensive income by item (see paragraph 106(d)(ii) of AASB 101).